n0mad01/node.bittrex.api/README.md

 Optional parameters may have to be looked up at https://bittrex.com/Home/Api.

-Not all Bittrex API methods are implemented yet (and may never be), also some could have been forgotten in the documentation ( therefore i recomend you to consult the class code ).
+> It may happen that some Bittrex API methods are missing, also they could have been forgotten in the documentation.
+In this case, if this strikes you, feel free to open a issue or send me a pull request.

-> Nonetheless the method **sendCustomRequest** enables completely custom requests anyway.
+> Also: the method **sendCustomRequest** enables completely custom requests, regardless the specific API methods.

 ##### sendCustomRequest
 - url           String